NordSec2022/nordsec2022.github.io/index.md

 {% include program.html %}

+##### Keynote 1: A New Age of Cyber Security in Peace and Conflict

+The growth of capability of computers has been exponential for more than half a century and it has been the backbone of the economic growth we have enjoyed.
+But has security been addressed as well as in other fields relying on new inventions and technology?
+What could we learn from other fields for better security and resilience?
+Computers and networks now play a key role in conflicts, both as targets and weapons.
+How do modern militaries view cyber weapons and what is the framework for their use?
+How can we take this into account in our approach to cyber security?

 #### Accepted Papers

 * Mordechai Guri.
 GPU-FAN: Leaking Data From Air-Gapped Machines via Covert Noise from GPU Fans